Indian Regional Navigation Satellite System (IRNSS) : NavIC

 - Visual and voice navigation for drivers

-The space segment consists of the IRNSS constellation of seven satellites, NavIC.
+The space segment consists of the IRNSS constellation of eight satellites, NavIC.
 Three satellites are located in suitable orbital slots in the geostationary orbit and the remaining four are located in geosynchronous orbits with the required inclination and equatorial crossings in two different planes.
 All the satellites of the constellation are configured identically.
 The satellites are configured with I-1K Bus to be compatible for launch on-board PSLV.